unnamedtiger/aura/README.md

 Both parts can run on the same physical machine.

 First start up the controller.
+The first time it starts up it will print the admin key to the console.
+Store that somewhere safe.

-It will store its data in the current working directory:
+Aura stores its data in the current working directory:

 * the database will be stored in the file `aura.db`
 * the directory `artifacts` will contain the logs for the build jobs

 Open up the web interface at http://localhost:8420/ and click on Runner Status.
-Click on New Runner and give your runner a name.
+Click on New Runner, give your runner a name and input your admin key.
+On the confirmation page make sure you copy the API key your new runner will be using down somewhere safe.
 Back on the Runner Status page the new runner will be listed as offline.

 In a new working directory (potentially on another machine) create a `config.json` file for the runner.